Dust sub-millimetre emission in green valley galaxies: Simulated galaxy catalogue

-The SAM is run on top of the \textsc{Millennium} merger trees (\citealt{Springel05}, box size $500\ {\rm Mpc}/h$, $2160^3$ particles), and a \textit{Planck} cosmology\footnote{The cosmology originally adopted in the \textsc{Millennium} simulation has been scaled according to \cite{Angulo2010} and \cite{Angulo2015}.} \citep{Planck14} is assumed throughout this work ($h=0.673$, $\Omega_{\rm m}= 0.315$, $\Omega_{\rm b}= 0.0487$, $\sigma_8=0.829$).
-A \cite{Chabrier2003} initial mass function (IMF) is adopted, with with mass limits $0.1-100$ $M_\odot$.
-We analyse galaxies with a stellar mass content of at least $\log(M_{\rm stars}/M_\odot) \geq 9$, which approximately corresponds to the resolution limit of the underlying DM simulation \citep[e.g.][]{Guo11}.
-In this work, to keep the analysis within a reasonable computational time, a reduced sample -- preserving the same SMF as the full simulation -- is post-processed to derive observable properties.
+The SAM is run on top of the \textsc{Millennium} merger trees (\citealt{Springel05}, box size $500\ {\rm Mpc}/h$, $2160^3$ particles), and a Planck cosmology\footnote{The cosmology originally adopted in the \textsc{Millennium} simulation has been scaled according to \cite{Angulo2010} and \cite{Angulo2015}.} \citep{Planck14} is assumed throughout this work ($h=0.673$, $\Omega_{\rm m}= 0.315$, $\Omega_{\rm b}= 0.0487$, $\sigma_8=0.829$).
+A \cite{Chabrier2003} initial mass function is adopted, with with mass limits $0.1-100$ $M_\odot$.
+We analysed galaxies with a stellar mass content of at least $\log(M_{\rm stars}/M_\odot) \geq 9$, which approximately corresponds to the resolution limit of the underlying dark matter simulation \citep[e.g.][]{Guo11}.
+In this work, to keep the analysis within a reasonable computational time, a reduced sample -- that uses the same \reved{Stellar Mass Function (SMF)} as the full simulation -- is post-processed to derive observable properties.

-\subsection{Radiative Transfer with GRASIL}
+\subsection{Radiative transfer with GRASIL}

-The observable properties of our simulated galaxies are derived using the Radiative Transfer (RT) code GRASIL \citep{Silva98,Granato00}.
+The observable properties of our simulated galaxies are derived using the RT code GRASIL \citep{Silva98,Granato00}.
 This code computes the emission from stellar populations and the absorption and thermal emission from dust grains.
 It utilises the information on star formation histories (SFHs), the geometry of stars and ISM, and the abundance and properties of dust grains for each galaxy as predicted by the SAM, as detailed in the following sections.
 We refer to the above-mentioned papers for a detailed description of GRASIL.\\